James4Ever0/prometheous/document_agi_computer_control/README.md

 or we would do that later, first make this thing work all over the codebase, and then find a way to connect the dots (webpage).

 ---

+you need some makeup of the website.

+first the search page

+next the content browsing page